nathanbish/CUSG-Law/Statutes/Title I: Governance & Institutional Structure/Chapter 2: Legislative Council/Legislative_Council.md

 ---

 **Note**: The legislation references "Article VII Section C of the UCSU By-Laws," which are no longer publicly identifiable.
 It is assumed that this content represents the entirety of that bylaw section and thus remains in force as a codified statute.

+## §1.2.6 – Legislative Affairs Commission

+**Enacted by** 32 LCB 6 (1989)

+**Text:**

+(a) A Legislative Affairs Commission shall be formed to represent the University of Colorado Student Government in state and federal student government affairs.

+> (i) The Commission shall be composed of the following members:
+> > – One UCSU Executive and/or Appointment
+> > – The UCSU Legislative Affairs Commissioner
+> > – One representative from the Council of Colleges and Schools (CCS)
+> > – One representative from Representative Council
+> > – Two individuals appointed by the Legislative Council Appointments Committee

+(b) The UCSU Legislative Affairs Commissioner shall serve as Chair of the Legislative Affairs Commission and shall report to Legislative Council monthly.

+(c) The Legislative Affairs Commission shall elect one member from among its members to serve on the CSA Board of Directors.

+(d) All appointments to the Legislative Affairs Commission shall not exceed a one-year term.

+(e) The Legislative Affairs Commission shall represent and advance UCSU’s interests to the Colorado State Government and the United States Government.